thilaga292/CODTECH---TASK-2/README.md

 ### Limitations

-- Reliability: The accuracy of weather information heavily depends on the reliability of the data source.
 - Dependency on External API’s: Downtime or changes to the external service can affect the functionality of the application.
 - Device and Network Dependency: The user experience can be affected by the device’s capabilities and network conditions.
 - Security and Privacy Concerns: Handling user data, such as location information, requires attention to privacy and security.
 Ensuring secure data transmission and storage is crucial to protect user information.